Debbie Pain: Scientific career

 Pain worked from 1988 on ecotoxicology at Station Biologique de la Tour du Valat in the Camargue, France, and from 1992 was employed in the research department of the Royal Society for the Protection of Birds.
 She initiated and led the international research section.
 In 2008 she became Director of Conservation for the Wildlife and Wetlands Trust, leaving in 2018.
 She has been an Honorary Research Fellow in the Department of Zoology at Cambridge University since 2018 and an Honorary Professor in the School of Biological Sciences at the University of East Anglia since 2019.

 While with the RSPB she was their first international research biologist and then formed and managed an international research team that collaborated within BirdLife.
-She led projects in the early 2000s into causes of decline in the numbers of white-backed and indian vultures in India.
+She led projects in the early 2000s into causes of decline in the numbers of white-backed and Indian vultures in India.
 She also led research into the effects of agriculture on birds, the value of islands that can be cleared of predators and the consequences for birds of climate change.

 During her time with the WWT she increased its role in international conservation.
 This included multinational programmes for recovery of the critically endangered spoon-billed sandpiper and the madagascar pochard.
 She also continued her research and policy work to reduce lead poisoning of wild birds from ammunition sources.
 The use of lead shot over wetlands and SSSIs in the countries of UK has been legally restricted from 1999 onwards and this has led to a voluntary transition to lead-free shot for live quarry shooting in the UK by 2025.

+Professor Pain is currently self-employed.